Junior Saturday Clubs

 Please read the section on Saturday Club Etiquette further down this page.

 Registration is mandatory, using the online booking link above NO LATER than the Tuesday prior to a Saturday Club, and earlier if possible.
 This enables us to organise the activities, boats and sufficient power boat cover.
-Although quite a number of our young sailors have their own Toppers and Lasers, club boats are always available at these sessions, subject to demand, for those who haven’t.
+Please take care to fill in the volunteer section accurately, Saturday Club would not be possible without the help of parents and guardians.

-NOT WELL ENOUGH TO ATTEND: please email Juniors via the contact form - as soon as possible.
+UNABLE TO ATTEND: please email Cheif Instructor via the contact form - as soon as possible. priorr to the Saturday Club, or phone the club house if a problem arises on the day.

-Junior Saturday Clubs are informal sailing sessions for juniors and youths from 6 to 19 years of age.
+Junior Saturday Clubs are informal sailing sessions for junior and youth members from 6 years of age.
 It is about having fun in boats and learning skills in a safe and controlled environment.
 Although not a formal course, instruction is given and beginners are welcome.

 Any child under 10 years old attending a Club event, including Junior events must be accompanied by a parent or guardian or an adult nominated by them, who will be responsible for the safety and welfare of the child throughout the whole time the child is on Club premises.
 Below our rough session guide, age and length of time in groups may vary according to numbers and ability.